Lamborghini Murciélago: Lamborghini Reventón

 Debuted in 2007 at the Frankfurt Auto Show, the Lamborghini Reventón is a modified version of the Murciélago.
 The car's mechanical underpinnings and engine are identical to those of the Murciélago LP 640.
 However, both the interior and exterior feature unique styling, inspired by stealth fighter design, taking cues from aircraft such as the F-22 Raptor.
-Only 21 units were built, of which one was retained by the factory to be exhibited in the Lamborghini museum.
+A total of 21 units were built, of which one was retained by the factory to be exhibited in the Lamborghini museum.
 Lamborghini also produced 15 units of a roadster version.